csc-training/da-with-r/4_StartingWithData/2_ImportingExporting.md

 4. Leave the raw data raw - don’t change it!

 5. Export the cleaned data to a text-based format like CSV (comma-separated values) format.
-This ensures that anyone can use the* data, and is required by most data repositories.
+This ensures that anyone can use the data, and is required by most data repositories.

 Extra guidelines to avoid problems at a later stage:

-- **Avoid using multible separate tables**, for example:
+- **Avoid using multiple separate tables**, for example:

 ![](Images/multibletables.jpg?raw=true)